-ON THIS PAGE: You will read about your medical care after amyloidosis treatment is finished and why this follow-up care is important.
-To see other pages, use the menu.
+ON THIS PAGE: You will read about your medical care after amyloidosis treatment is completed and why this follow-up care is important.
+Use the menu to see other pages.

 Managing long-term and late side effects

 Most people expect to experience side effects when receiving treatment.
 However, it is often surprising that some side effects may linger beyond the treatment period.
 These are called long-term side effects.
 In addition, other side effects called late effects may develop months or even years afterwards.
 Long-term and late effects can include both physical and emotional changes.